- Egretta thula

 Colonial nesters, forming flat, shallow nests made of sticks and lined with fine twigs and rushes.
 Three or four greenish-blue, oval eggs are incubated by both adults.
 The young leave the nest in 20 to 25 days.

-The diet includes fish, crustaceans, and insects, which are hunted in shallow water.
+The diet consists of shrimps, small fish, frogs, molluscs, crustaceans, and insects, which are hunted in shallow water.